Edlesborough: Economic and social history

+At the time of the Domesday Book (1086) there were two mills in Edlesborough.

+The local economy was traditionally agricultural, raising crops of barley, wheat and beans.

+The village was once a centre for the straw plait industry.

 Parish church

 The Church of England parish church of St Mary the Virgin is built on top of a barrow and its high 14th-century bell tower is a local landmark.
 The church has been redundant since 1975, when the ecclesiastical parish merged with that of Eaton Bray.
 Today the church is in the care of the Churches Conservation Trust, and it is normally open to visitors.

 The earliest parts of the church date from the 13th century.
 A chantry was added in 1338 and the tower in 1340.
 The closeness of these construction dates indicates how rich Edlesborough parish was at the time.
 Much of the church was altered in the 15th century, including the chantry, which has given the church a very 15th-century character.

 Thomas Cobhambury appears as vicar of Edlisburgh in 1413.

 On 28 March 1824, the tower was struck by lightning, setting it on fire.
 The roof's lead melted, and the molten lead set fire to everything it struck.
 Villagers fought the fire, which burned for 12 hours until it was extinguished.